Mobile DJ for Choszczno

 ➥ Karaoke

-You can find the current price for adding the karaoke package to your party in Choszczno here: 69,00 EUR.
+You can currently add the karaoke package to your DJ party in Choszczno for 69,00 EUR.